ThKrypt/QualCoder/04-Journals.md

 Regex cheatsheet:
 www.rexegg.com/regex-quickstart.html

-QualCoder version 3.4 and up.
-Can order journals by name or modified date.
-Can add attributes to journals.
-Can show rows of journals with a matching text name, coder or attribute value.
+You can order journals by name or modified date.
+You can add attributes to journals.
+You can show rows of journals with a matching text name, coder or attribute value, using the right-click menu function.

 ![Journals screenshot](https://qualcoder.files.wordpress.com/2021/07/journals.png)

+From QualCoder 3.4 the journal window will be free floating, so that you can enter notes while coding or generating reports.

 ## Highlight journal text using markdown